lkesteloot/plotter/README.md

     NSLog(@"%s", argv[0]);

 and running the app in Xcode.
-Running the app this way hangs, since there's nothing on the standard input, but it'll show you its full filepath.
+Running the app this way hangs, since there's nothing on the standard input, but it'll show you its full pathname.

 # License